RGN, Dip DN, FP & Adv FP A-08 Cert, FAETC

 In early 2017, Helen added them to the Kobo platform.

-She also started to do some media consultancy work with BBI Healthcare and PR4, their PR agent, promoting women’s health education specifically related to vaginal discharge, including raising awareness about BV (Bacterial Vaginosis) and their lactic acid product for home treatment once a medical diagnosis is established, called Balance Activ®.
+She also did some media consultancy work with BBI Healthcare and PR4, their PR agent, promoting women’s health education specifically related to vaginal discharge, including raising awareness about BV (Bacterial Vaginosis) and their lactic acid product for home treatment once a medical diagnosis is established.

 Helen has been invited to speak at the first regional Sexual & Reproductive Health conference in Barbados, in June – her topic is Men’s Health.